marianakaulbach/SWD-temporal-data-analysis-repo/README.md

 # SWD-temporal-data-analysis-repo
+## SWD data Repository
-Repository for for analysis of temporal SWD data
+This space is intended to be a hub for analyis of temporal SWD collection/sorting data.